Henripan/NEW-WP/README.md

 ---
 ### <a name="1">1.
 Introduction</a>
 miRTIGO is a novel miRNA target predictor, designed to identify sample-specific miRNA targets by  analyzing the same-sample miRNA-mRNA expression profiles.
-It decomposes the biological procedure behind miRNA targeting into two independent stages: contacting and binding.
-Approximating the contacting stage by a random contact model, and the efficiency of the binding stage by sequence matching scores of RNAs, miRTIGO models endogenous RNA competition explicitly in a global scale and outputs an miRTIGO signature matrix to measure the relative activity of each individual miRNA-mRNA interaction.The figure below illustrates the rationale and workflow behind miRTIGO.<br>
+It decomposes the biological procedure of miRNA targeting into two independent stages: contacting and binding.
+By approximating the contacting stage by a random contact model, and the efficiency of the binding stage by sequence matching scores of RNAs, miRTIGO models endogenous RNA competition explicitly on a global scale and outputs an miRTIGO signature matrix to measure the relative activity of each individual miRNA-mRNA interaction (MMI).The figure below illustrates the rationale and workflow underlying miRTIGO.<br>

 ![test](https://github.com/Henripan/NEW-WP/blob/master/Figure%201.jpg)<br>

 ---
 ### <a name="2">2.
 Purpose of this algorithm</a>
-miRTIGO was developed to help researchers with insufficient programing skills to efficiently and accurately identify context-specific targets for miRNAs to explore the biological mechanisms of the miRNA-mediated post-transcriptional regulatory network when sample size is limited (e.g. rare tumor samples) or even in individual samples (e.g. single cells).
+miRTIGO is developed to help researchers with insufficient programing skills to efficiently and accurately identify context-specific targets for miRNAs to explore the biological mechanisms of the miRNA-mediated post-transcriptional regulatory network when sample size is limited (e.g. rare tumor samples) or even in individual samples (e.g. single cells).

 ---
 ### <a name="3">3.
 Executing miRTIGO</a>
 ####  <a name="4">3.1 Files required</a>
-In order to run the current version of miRTIGO, the users should provide two data files describing the expression levels of each miRNA and mRNA in a sample, respectively.
+In order to run the current version of miRTIGO, the users should provide two data files describing the expression levels of each miRNA and mRNA in the same sample, respectively.
 And one additional file describing the correspondence of samples between the miRNA and mRNA data files.
 All files are tab-delimited ASCII text files and must comply with the following specifications:

 1. **Input miRNA file** is organized as follows:<br>